 Storage and Freezing

-Keep any leftovers covered with plastic wrap in the refrigerator for up to 3 days or freeze in an airtight container for up to 3 months.
-You can warm it in the oven or microwave.
+Storage: Keep any leftovers covered with plastic wrap in the refrigerator for up to 3 days.
+For best results, reheat it in the oven at 350°F for 5 minutes.
+Microwaving bread can often make it rubbery.

 Other Breakfast One-Pan Meals